ncatlab/nlab-content/pages/1/2/1/0/121/content.md

 ### Defining the concept of equivalence of categories

-A fundamental use of the concept of isomorphic functors is the usual definition of [[equivalent categories]] which involves functors isomorphic to [[identity functor]]s.
+A fundamental use of the concept of isomorphic functors is the usual definition of [[equivalent categories]] which involves functors isomorphic to [[identity functor|identity functors]].

 ### Re-defining isomorphism of objects in terms of isomorphism of functors